ibrogers0812/Forget-Med-Not/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+For example, reminders not being sent or calendar events not being created.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '...'
-3. Scroll down to '...'
+3. Set a reminder for '...'
 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+For example, receiving a notification at the scheduled time.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.